sinamajidian/phaseme/readme.md

 cd example
 python ../phaseme.py my.vcf improver precomputed out
 ```
-The output will be a QC report `out_qc.txt` as well as an improved version phased VCF `out_improved.vcf`.
+The output will be a QC report `out_qc.txt` as well as an improved version of the input phased VCF `out_improved.vcf`.

 # Complete usage